Maximise your coverage

 - make voice calls and access mobile broadband in more areas of your home or office

-- enjoy more reliable voice calling in more parts of your home or office
+- enjoy more reliable voice calling in more areas of your home or office

-- experience more consistent mobile broadband data speeds in more parts of your home or office.
+- experience more consistent mobile broadband data speeds in more areas of your home or office.

 - easy installation as there are no network cables or complex settings – just plug into a standard 240V power supply